fabregaslilibeth/digi-frontend/README.md

 2. Install dependencies
     ```
-    cd todo-list
+    cd digi-frontend
     npm install
     ```

 3. Configure GraphQL endpoint:

   Update the GraphQL endpoint URL in the nuxt.config.ts file to match your backend server.
+Make sure first that the backend server is running.
 Default is http://digi-backend.test/graphql

 4. Run the application: